 "This is a very unusual event," Sid McGuirk, an associate professor of air traffic management at Embry-Riddle Aeronautical University in Florida, told Live Science.
 "It's highly unusual for an aircraft at altitude -- which, at least according to the press, this aircraft was -- to drop off the radar."
 [The 5 Real Hazards of Air Travel]

-Air traffic controllers track commercial jets using two types of radar.
+Two radar systems Air traffic controllers track commercial jets using two types of radar.
 "Primary" radar determines a plane's position by analyzing signals that bounce back off the aircraft; the "secondary" or "enhanced" type requests information from each plane, which is then sent by a piece of equipment aboard a jet known as a transponder.

 Radar facilities are based on land, and each one has a range of about 200 miles (320 kilometers), McGuirk said.
 So passenger jets on transoceanic flights do go off the radar map for a period of time, but that doesn't mean nobody's keeping tabs on them.